“I Will be the One Using Leaves”

 Of course, I wanted to give her a kit, but I had none to give.
 Inspired by her need, I drove several hours to a friend who had kits.
 I brought it to the airport the morning of Hawa's flight, but I was delayed due to helping another exchange student.

-Since the writing of this account, Deb contacted Dignity4Girls (D4G).
-When the leadership of D4G heard about Hawa, what the feminine hygiene kit meant to her, and her current desire to help the girls in her village receive feminine hygiene kits, we knew we could help.
+When Deb contacted Dignity4Girls (D4G) to share Hawa's story and then informed us of Hawa's current desire to help girls in her village receive feminine hygiene kits, we knew we could help.
 As only God could arrange, Dignity4Girls was already working on the arrangements to transport over 1,000 kits to Liberia.